AdobeDocs/commerce-operations.en/help/install/composer.md

 --elasticsearch-timeout=15
 ```

-{:.bs-callout-tip}
+>[!TIP]
+>
-You can customize the Admin URI with the `--backend-frontname` option.
+>You can customize the Admin URI with the `--backend-frontname` option.
 However, we recommend omitting this option and allowing the installation command to automatically generate a random URI.
 A random URI is harder for hackers or malicious software to exploit.
 The URI displays in your console when installation is complete.

-{:.bs-callout-tip}
+>[!TIP]
+>
-For a full description of the CLI install options, refer to [Install the Magento software from the command line][].
+>For a full description of the CLI install options, refer to [Install the Magento software from the command line][].

 ## Command summary {#instgde-cli-summary}

 {% include install/cli_help-commands.md %}

 The following table summarizes the available commands.
 Commands are shown in summary form only.
 For more information about a command, click the link in the Command column.